 However, these lower-level apprenticeships have been overshadowed in recent years.
 Higher- and degree-level apprenticeships that offer an alternative to university education have become more popular.
 The declining uptake in level two and three apprenticeships reflects a missed opportunity for employers and employees alike.
 Here, we explore why.

 Why has there been a decline in interest?

-Access to level two and three apprenticeships is often facilitated by a provider which tests would-be-apprentices to determine their level.
+Access to level 2 and 3 apprenticeships is often facilitated by a provider which tests would-be-apprentices to determine their level.
 Given this, IFF Research concluded that the decline in apprenticeship starts at levels two and three was determined more by the decreasing number of employers and providers offering these apprenticeships, than by a decrease in desire to take up these roles by apprentices.
 Apprentices themselves don’t often select which level they’d like to start at.
-It’s important therefore to understand the reasons companies are now offering fewer apprenticeships at these lower levels.
+It’s important to understand the reasons companies are now offering fewer apprenticeships at these lower levels.

 IFF Research also discovered a lack of understanding among employers about what off-the-job training consisted of.
 It was incorrectly understood by many as time away from the job, whereas such training can include on-site training such as shadowing.
 The report concluded: “Employers felt that higher levels of apprenticeships offered a better return on investment than levels two and three, in terms of improved productivity and skills.”

 IFF Research found that most stakeholders, employers and providers “largely believed that the decline in Level 2 apprenticeship numbers was negative, because Level 2 is perceived to provide a suitable entry-level route into employment for people with lower-level qualifications and skills, and Level 2 apprenticeships match the entry-level job roles for which employers have a need.”